Leon Madsen: Career

 Born in Vejle, Madsen won the 80cc junior World Championship in 2001.

 In 2018, Madsen won the Individual Speedway European Championship for the first time.
 The following year in 2019, he won the silver medal in the Speedway World Championship, finishing runner-up in the 2019 Speedway Grand Prix behind Bartosz Zmarzlik.
 He won three Grand Prix events during the 2019 Championship.

-He was part of the Denmark national speedway team that won consecutive bronze medals at the 2020 Speedway of Nations and 2021 Speedway of Nations.
+Madsen was part of the Denmark national speedway team that won consecutive bronze medals at the 2020 Speedway of Nations and 2021 Speedway of Nations.
 In 2022, he returned to top form, winning the European Championship for the second time and once again finishing runner-up behind Bartosz Zmarzlik in the 2022 Speedway Grand Prix.

-In 2023, he was part of the Danish team that won the bronze medal in the 2023 Speedway World Cup final.
+In 2023, Madsen was part of the Danish team that won the bronze medal in the 2023 Speedway World Cup final.
 He also won the silver medal at the 2023 Speedway European Championship.
 Despite an inconsistent 2023 Grand Prix campaign, he did win the Speedway Grand Prix of Denmark on 16 September and finished the season strongly to take fifth place in the World Championship and ensure his place in the 2024 Speedway Grand Prix.

-Madsen's 2024 season was overshadowed by family problems and injury issues before he finally finished 9th in the world championship.
+Madsen's 2024 season was overshadowed by family problems and injury issues before he finally finished ninth in the world championship.
 He was controversially omitted from the 2025 Speedway Grand Prix.